 2) Is your program built around a public event?
 Specifically, we will not fund research projects.
 If the project isn’t about directly engaging a public audience (through outreach components like lectures, documentaries, digital medias, curated exhibits, moderated film series, etc.) then it is probably not a fit for Wyoming Humanities funding.

 3) You must have a state or federally recognized nonprofit group or state agency (library, school, college, museum), with a valid tax EIN and DUNs number to receive funds to sponsor the grant and manage the funds.
-We do not fund individuals.
+We can only fund registered non-profits.

-4) The project must have a humanities scholar in a central role (loosely defined as MA or higher in a humanities field).
+4) The project must have a humanities scholar in a central role (loosely defined as MA or higher in a humanities field directly related to the project).

 We have three different grant lines: